openvstorage/ovs-documentation/Installation/essentials.md

 -   Starting the Open vStorage configuration step of a Node when the previous Node is not completely configured is not supported.
 -   All nodes must have the same version of Open vStorage installed.
+-   When installing the Open vStorage software, an `ovs` user is created.
+Remove previously created `ovs` users before starting the installation.

 ### Supported Hypervisors
 -   VMware ESXi 5.1 P01 (experimental, single vPool only)